valentingol/cliconfig/docs/processing.md

 when using processing.
 To address this issue, we provide tag routines in `cliconfig.tag_routines`.
 These routines include:

 * `is_tag_in`: Checks if a tag is in a key.
-It look for the exact tag name.
+It looks for the exact tag name.
-  If `full_key` is True, it looks for all the fkat key, including sub-configs (default: False)
+  If `full_key` is True, it looks for all the flat key, including sub-configs (default: False)
 * `clean_tag`: Removes a specific tag (based on its exact name) from a key.
   It is helpful to remove the tag after pre-merging.